 - Breathing: Controlled lateral breathing not only supports the exercise, but also helps with relaxation and mental health

 - Flow: Pilates uses a flow of exercises which move with control from one to another, incorporating not only strength and conditioning, but also stretching and movement.

 - Concentration: Focusing on the body – its posture and balance- helps to keep good form both for exercising and daily life.

 - Centering: People suffer injuries such as bad backs and muscle pulls, often because of poor form/posture, or because of muscle imbalances.
 Through Pilates, this can be corrected in both a class setting, or for quicker results in 1:1 sessions.

 The Pilates method (according to) is famous for toning abs and creating strong, lean muscles.
 Elite sports men and women also swear by its ability to improve sports performance.
 But few people know that Pilates has another important application: injury rehabilitation.

+We also offer pilates classes in East Sussex for people undergoing rehab for injuries.
 Evidence shows that certain types of Pilates (Clinical Pilates) can help with everything from back pain to recovery after a stroke.
 The reasons why Pilates is effective for injury recovery are hardly surprising, however, when you consider the origins of this method.
 After all, Joseph Pilates did develop the method while captive in a WW1 internment camp to help sick inmates return to health.

 Source – ‘complete pilates’